 - Equanimity, dispassion, detachment (Upekkha)

 The Mahayana school includes one perfection which is not on this list: dhyana, or meditation.
-Also missing from both lists is Right View, the first of the Eightfold Path.
-Evidently the masters didn’t feel it was necessary to include meditation and Right View because meditating and listening to teaching were an essential part of monastic life.
+Also missing from both lists is Right View, the first path of the Eightfold Path.
+This is likely because meditating and listening to teaching about reality were essential features of monastic life.

 Eleven practices for attaining an awakening: